 - Level 2 elective

-- This unit provides students with the necessary knowledge and skills to develop appropriate advertising and promotion strategies consistent with strategic marketing principles.
+- This unit provides students with the necessary knowledge and skills to develop appropriate advertising and branding strategies consistent with strategic marketing principles.
 The role of marketing communications in both business-to-consumer and business-to-business settings is emphasised.
 The concept of integrated marketing communication (IMC) is discussed as well as the individual marketing communication mix elements.
 The impact of IMC on consumer decision making is also discussed.

 - Students are able to (1) demonstrate understanding of the key principles of integrated marketing communication and the strategic advantages and disadvantages of marketing communication mix elements; (2) evaluate the effectiveness of different components of integrated marketing communications (IMC) based on market situations; (3) design appropriate strategies or solutions for commercial and non-commercial brands; and (4) demonstrate the ability to produce written communication related to IMC or its component(s).

 - Indicative assessments in this unit are as follows: (1) participation; (2) examination; and (3) group project.
 Further information is available in the unit outline.